The University of Southampton

 Abstract

-We study the impact of appointing women at audit partner positions from a credit rating agency perspective.
-We investigate whether credit rating agency value the appointment of women to audit partner positions differently than they do for the appointment of men.
-This study uses a UK balanced panel data of 2,472 firm-year observations of public quoted companies from 2009 to 2016 and analyses how credit rating agencies respond to such appointments.
-We find a positive credit score reaction after appointment of a female auditor than that following the appointment of a male auditor.
-This finding suggests that, from a credit rating agency perspective, there seems to be a business case for a particular gender when it comes to appointing audit partner.
+We study the impact of appointing women as audit partners from a credit rating agency perspective.
+We investigate whether credit rating agencies value the appointment of women to audit partner positions differently than when men are appointed.
+This study uses a United Kingdom (UK) balanced panel data of 2472 firm-year observations of public quoted companies from 2009 to 2016 and analyzes how credit rating agencies respond to such appointments.
+We find a more positive credit score reaction after appointment of a female audit partner than that following the appointment of a male audit partner.
+This finding suggests that, from a credit rating agency perspective, there seems to be a business case for a particular gender when it comes to appointing audit partners.

 Text